PauliCZ44/p1xt-guides/deprecated/job-ready-javascript-edition-3.0.md

 ---

-## Tier null - What i made and it is not on the list
+## Tier null - What i made/watched/read and it is not on the list
 - [ ] Course: FreeCodeCamp Academy - JS - Basic JS 110/110 = 100%;    ES6 6/31 = 19%
+- [ ] Tutorial:  "Watch and code" by Gordon Zhu - practical javascript - 90%
+- [x] Course: IT Network - Webové stránky krok za krokem - 100 % (free content)